LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-06-fangs-opening2.md

 - Very restricted in Energy.
 - Little room for flexibility in growth.
 	- In particular, the need for G4 means no room for G3, thus fewer Powers will be gained early.
-- [[Ranging hunt]] cannot reliably be activated every turn: another Plant+Animal Minor is needed in the first 3 turns, or a 0-cost Plant from turn 4 onwards (both assume reclaiming [[Too near the jungle]], as [[Teeth gleam]] is too expensive to be played often).
+- [[Ranging hunt]] cannot reliably be activated on both turn 3 and 4 unless a Plant (or ideally Plant+Animal) Minor is found.
+- Although Reclaim 1 is unlocked early, you often need to reclaim [[Too near the jungle]] to unlock [[Ranging hunt]], as other Powers are too expensive and/or don't have good enough elements, leaving little to no room for flexibility in the reclaim choice.